mikesamm/mikesamm.github.io/content/posts/apolis.md

 I plan on being part of the maintenance of Apolis.
 There may be other use cases yet with other charity and solidarity organizations which I'm excited about.
 Please reach out if you want to contribute, or directly check the repo out [here](https://github.com/1111philo/apolis-app).

 If you've made it this far, thanks for reading!
-I'm looking for Junior Developer role, please keep me in mind if you hear of an opportunity!
+Hire me?
+I'm looking for my breakout role in software development!